alxshelepenok/lumen/content/posts/fleek-network-bi-weekly-update-feb.10th-2023.md

 —

 That’s all for this update!
-For live updates and access to the team, be sure to check out our GitHub, or join our Discord server.
+For live updates and access to the team, be sure to check out our [GitHub](https://github.com/fleek-network), join our [Discord server](https://discord.gg/fleekxyz), and subscribe to updates on [Fleek.Network](https://fleek.network/)!

-We'll be back with another update in \~2 weeks' time– see you all then ⚡
+We'll be back with another progress report in \~2 weeks' time– see you all then ⚡